 Titian Red

-"Titian red" refers to the red hair in Titian's paintings such as this one of Mary Magdalene, dated around 1532-33 in the Palazzo Pitti, Florence.
-This pose was one he painted a number of times, as the examples below attest.
+"Titian red" refers to the red hair in Titian's paintings such as the one above of the Virgin Mary (1510) and the one below of Mary Magdalene (1532-33).
+The confessional, prayerful pose below was one he adopted a number of times for the Magdalene, as the examples below attest.
 Titian may have acquired his red earth pigments from a quarry outside Venice; his reds are more of a brownish orange, like henna, rather than a red.

 Titian-Mary-Magdalene